The Aftermath of the 2020 Holiday Season

 I cumulatively owe a little over $9,000 on my current credit/store card balances, which is oddly enough in line with the previously mentioned average household debt.
 If I can commit to paying off my high-interest credit cards in 12 months at 16%, the current median interest rate for credit cards, my monthly payment would be $817.
 I can't afford that each month!
 If I consolidate my credit cards into a single personal loan at a rate of 5.99% for a 12-month term, it will reduce my monthly payment to around $775.
 While a payment amount of $775 is less than $817, my budget can't afford that either.
 A shorter loan term means a higher monthly payment.
 If you don't have the means to meet that payment amount comfortably each month for a year, you should extend the term.
 Adding a year or two to a personal loan's repayment timeframe is more realistic and manageable.

 Sound financial advice cautions people to avoid placing more pressure on themselves by creating even more strain on their budget.
 You could run the risk of coming up short for a few months' payments or missing some payments altogether.
 A sizeable monthly payment looming in the shadows is no place anyone wants to find themselves in.
 When setting a plan to rid yourself of your financial woes, you also need to make sure you're not repeating the same vicious cycle with overspending again.
 The habit of running credit card balances up when you're trying to pay them down is counter-intuitive.
 So, in my case, I've decided I'm better off taking a bit more time to pay off my debt conservatively without adding any further undue strain to the predicament I find myself in.
-Shown below is a rate and payment comparison table that highlights the figures outlined.

 Larger payments made in a short period isn't necessarily productive in helping speed things along.
 The situation can quickly get out of control and potentially go from bad to worse.
 Not meeting required monthly payments can severely destroy the steps being taken to recover.
 A few minor "mishaps" will steer you in the wrong direction and cause more harm than you may know.
 These struggles will do a number, no pun intended, on your credit score.
 Your score will drop and ultimately decrease your chances of being offered the lower interest rates.
 You wouldn't want to take the risk with so much at stake, would you?